pdemeulenaer/my-ds-documentation/docs/documentation/Bash_Documentation.rst

 - e - move to the end of that word

+- b - (back) move to start of word

+- 0 - move to the start of the line

+- $ - move to the end of the line

+- w - move to start of next word

 - :wq - to save and exit

 - :q! - to trash all changes